aranga-nana/pj-vgd-2021-09-01/README.md

 - Throttling is done in really simple way and won't be accurate when having multiple requests at time.
   Need to use distribute in memory couple with with atomic counter type of implementation for accuracy.
-- Remove the validation of country code to accommodate sample request (uk is not standard ISO code)
 - Include api_key as part of the parameter instead of header variable for simplicity
 - db will be persisted in ./h2-db folder (change the path in application.yml or pass as environment variable)
-- could use https://jsonapi.org for response. avoid it for simplicity.